mosceo/HtDP/part3/README.md

 * Here is design recipe:

-  1. To follow the design recipe for functions.
+  1. Follow the design recipe for functions.
   2. Exploit the signature and purpose statement to find a matching abstraction (filter, map, foldr).
   3. Write down a template.
   4. Finally, it is time to define the auxiliary function inside local.